jncraton/operating-systems-cpsc4420/lectures/21-races.md

 What behaviors do we need to avoid if we have shared memory?

-# 4.2 Races and the Need for Mutual Exclusion
+# 4.2 Data Races and the Need for Mutual Exclusion

 ---